 Another benefit was that I actually saved money.
 The reason being is that I did the glacier Mini Trekking Tour on Perito Moreno and that tour offered transport at a cost of $32 USD extra per person.
 There were 4 of us so that would’ve cost us $128 USD extra!

 My rental car only cost me $40 USD per day (over a 10-day rental).

-Rental cars vary in price and depending on how far in advance you book it, duration of booking, the season your visiting, and the car you choose.
+There are some things to know about renting a car in Patagonia.
+Rental cars vary in price and depending on how far in advance you book it, the duration of booking, the season your visiting in, and the car you choose.
 The cheapest place I found was on Discover Cars.
 They also have great customer service!